Life After A Dui: How to Move Forward

 While you can try your best to make court dates work around your schedule, chances are high that at least some of the court dates will coincide with your work or school schedule, meaning you’ll miss classes and work hours.
 The latter will become particularly troublesome when you have all your fines and fees to pay.

 Installation of an Ignition Interlock Device

 Ignition interlock devices act as a safeguard, so even if you do maintain your driving privileges, IIDs make sure that you maintain sobriety.
-Although ignition interlock devices are generally easy to use, they can still be a pain, adding an extra step to your driving routine and making things just that much more inconvenient.
+Although ignition interlock systems are generally easy to use, they can still be a pain, adding an extra step to your driving routine and making things just that much more inconvenient.

 Long-Term DUI Consequences

 Your DUI can lead to consequences that echo outward from one bad decision, leading to some long-term consequences.

 A DUI on your insurance record signals that you are a “high risk driver,” which inevitably results in higher monthly insurance premiums.
 Some insurance companies may even refuse to cover any drivers with a DUI on their records, which can make things even harder if you’re trying to reinstate your driving privileges.